dstreev/hdp3_upgrade_utils/README.md

     --jdbc-db-url jdbc:mysql://<host:port>/<db_name> \
     --jdbc-user <user> --jdbc-password <password>
     ```
+    > The 'target-hdfs-dir' is where you'll define the 'external' table for this dataset.
+The location should coincide with the standard external dataset location.
 - Run the [Hive HMS Schema Creation Script](./hms_dump_ddl.sql) to create the external table onto of the location you placed the sqoop extract.
     ```
     hive --hive-var DB=<target_db> --hivevar ENV=<env> -f hms_dump_ddl.sql